 In addition, the CARES Act loosens the limitation applied to the deductibility of business interest from 30% to 50%, raises the corporate charitable deduction limit to 25% of taxable income, and makes qualified improvement property generally eligible for 15-year cost recovery and 100% bonus depreciation.
-The enactment of the CARES Act did not result in any material adjustments to the Company's income tax provision for the fiscal year ended March 31, 2020.
+The enactment of the CARES Act did not result in any material adjustments to the Company's income tax provision for the fiscal years ended March 31, 2021 and March 31, 2020.